 Think small so you can build on one success after another.

-If you’ve got a long-term goal in mind, the best way to make that a reality is to come up with bite-sized, actionable goals that will help you build healthy habits you can rely on all year long.
+If you’ve got a long-term objective in mind, the best way to make it a reality is to set small goals that are bite-sized and actionable to help you build healthy habits you can rely on all year long.
 Why do small goals work?
 “Human bias,” says Nika Kabiri, a former competitive athlete and a decision-making expert who consults, coaches, and teaches decision science at the University of Washington.
 “The mind has a tendency to trick us into valuing rewards we can get right away much more than rewards we would get in the future—even if what we get now actually matters less compared to what we get later.”

-To hack your brain further, make those short-term goals ones you can achieve in a week or two that come with a reward, says Kabiri.
+To hack your brain further, set short-term goals ones you can achieve in a week or two that come with a reward, says Kabiri.
 “A desirable reward is a personal preference,” she explains, “but whatever it is, it has to be enough of a reward to where it offsets the ‘reward’ you get from not sticking to your fitness program.”
 Think: a new workout top, the new episode in your latest Netflix obsession, a long hot bath—anything that means enough to you to get you through that goal (i.e. lift heavy for the second time this week).
+When you set small goals, you keep those rewards in sight.

 These tangible rewards are extrinsic motivators, in that they promise a ‘prize’ in exchange for completing an action.
 That’s different from an intrinsic motivator, a.k.a. what fitness instructors call “your why”—the internal satisfaction you get from an action.
 “Intrinsic motivations might encourage you to buy exercise equipment and start on a program, because without that meaningful ‘why’ that fashions your end game, what’s the point?” says Kabiri.
 “But along the way, as you try to stick to your program, extrinsic motivations can be useful hacks.
 The more you reward yourself for hitting your targets, the more you’ll get in the groove of hitting your targets”—and prime yourself to satisfy that “why.”